tigran-sog/clustering-europe/README.md

 ![Image: Maps of European countries coloured by pre-existing regional divisions of Europe](viz/division_maps.png)

 We can use quantitiative measures to evaluate how closely our *k*-means clustering results align with these pre-existing regional divisions of Europe.
 One such measure is the **Adjusted Rand Index (ARI)**.
 It's a measure of the similarity between the clustering sets and the pre-existing classes we are comparing them to: a value of 1 indicates perfect agreement, whereas a value of -1 indicates perfect disagreement.
-A second score we can use is the **V-measure**, which looks at both the homogeneity and the completeness of each cluster set, evaluating how well each cluster contains only members of one class (and the opposite).
+A second score we can use is the **V-measure**, which looks at both the homogeneity and the completeness of each cluster set, evaluating how well each cluster contains only members of one class - and the opposite.

 | Definition   | *k*-means cluster set   |   ARI |   V-measure |
 |:-------------|:--------------|------:|------------:|